-Love is in the air and the most ideal wine to celebrate is light, dry and delicate pink sparkling wine.
+Love is in the air and the ideal wine to celebrate is light, dry and delicate pink sparkling wine.
 With it’s pretty, romantic look and frothy bubbles it certainly has powers to seduce, both your date and your palate.
 As a self-confessed addict of both bubbles and chocolate, my personal love affair with sparkling rosés started a long time ago and it’s still going strong.

 Truly, they are one of the most versatile, food-friendly styles of wines in the world, as they can be matched with pretty much anything.
-Sparkling rosés have a great affinity for food with real depth of flavor, while still maintaining high level of acidity, which makes them a perfect match for a great variety of dishes.
+Sparkling rosés have a great affinity for food with real depth of flavor, while still maintaining a high level of acidity, which makes them a perfect match for a great variety of dishes.

 Light dry rosés from Provence and Pinot Noir based rosés from Burgundy are a perfect match to light summer salads and simply grilled fish, while light off-dry rosés are made for mildly spiced curries.
-Dry rosés from the sunny south of Rhône and Languedoc and their Spanish counterparts from Rioja with more body are a perfect match to intense flavours in anchovies, olives and garlic, which makes them ideal for tapenade, salade Niçoise and Spanish tapas.
+Dry rosés from the sunny south of Rhône and Languedoc and their Spanish counterparts from Rioja with more body are a perfect match to intense flavors in anchovies, olives, and garlic, which makes them ideal for tapenade, salade Niçoise and Spanish tapas.

 Gérrard Bertrand Cote des Roses Rosé 2015, France